Three Colours: Red: Production

 Kieslowski said that Red was the most difficult film of the trilogy to write: "I've got everything I need to put across what I want to say, which is really quite complicated.
-Therefore, if the idea I've got in mind doesn't come across, it meant that either film is too primitive a medium to support such a construction or that all of us put together haven't got enough talent for it".
+Therefore, if the idea I've got in mind doesn't come across, it meant that either film is too primitive a medium to support such a construction or that all of us put together haven't got enough talent for it."
 The main theme of the score, "Bolero", was written before any filming took place.
 According to the filmmakers, it was meant to symbolize events that occur repeatedly in people's lives.

-Analysis
+Principal photography took place from 1 March 1993 to 29 April 1993.

+Symbolism

-As in the previous two films, a single color dominates: numerous objects in the film are bright red, including the huge advertising banner featuring Valentine's facial profile.
-Several images recur throughout the film.
-Characters are often juxtaposed on different physical levels.
-The scenes between Valentine and Kern at his house never show the characters on the same level: Valentine either stands above him or sits below him.
+Colors: As in the previous two films, a single color dominates: numerous objects in the film are bright red, including the advertising banner featuring Valentine's facial profile and the cherries on the slot machine and her yogurt cup.
+Red is associated with several human emotions.

+Levels: Characters are often juxtaposed on different physical levels.
+The scenes between Valentine and Joseph at his house never show the characters on the same level: Valentine either stands above him or sits below him.
 When Karin searches for Auguste, he hides on a walkway below her.
-During the climactic scene in the theater, Valentine stands on the stage, towering over Kern who is in the pit below.
-Telephone communication is important throughout, and so is broken glass (when Kern reveals his eavesdropping, his neighbors throw rocks through his windows, and at the end of the film Kern watches Valentine and Auguste on the news while watching the outside world through broken glass).
-Also, when Valentine is bowling, the camera moves down the line to where there sits a broken glass next to a packet of Marlboro cigarettes, which is the brand that Auguste smokes.
+During the climactic scene in the theater, Valentine stands on the stage, towering over Joseph who is in the pit below.

+Communication: Telephone communication is important throughout.
+Valentine and Michel speak only via phone and often miss each other's calls.
+Auguste and Karin frequently call each other.
+The judge calls Karin for weather information.
+When Joseph reveals his eavesdropping, his neighbors throw rocks through his windows, and at the end of the film Joseph watches Valentine and Auguste on the news while watching the outside world through broken glass.
+Also, when Valentine is bowling, the camera moves down the line to where there sits a broken glass next to a packet of Marlboro Red cigarettes, which is the brand that Auguste smokes.

+Voyeurism: Joseph eavesdrops on his neighbours phone calls.
+Auguste climbs Karin's apartment building and looks on as she has sex with another man.
+Valentine sees a picture of her brother injecting heroin in the newspaper, echoing similar scenes from early '90s Switzerland such as Platzspitz (or Needle Park as it was then known) in Zurich.